EcCHa2020/aws-codebuild-samples/README.md

-## AWS CodeBuild Samples calculator
+## AWS CodeBuild Samples calculator test

 Utilities and samples for building on CodeBuild